Jaredk3nt/HomeTerm/README.md

 ![HomeTerm](/media/HomeTerm.png)

-- Dyanmic prompt to interact with bookmarks
+- Dynamic prompt to interact with bookmarks
 - Built in Google search
 - Multiple themes with command for switching easily
 - Command history for repeating commands easily